- Tantrums are a normal part of toddler development.

 Tantrums are completely normal and expected in toddlers and preschoolers ages 1-3.
 They are an outlet for children to deal with big or difficult feelings.
-During this stage of development, toddlers are beginning to develop their independence but are still dependent on adults.
+During this stage, toddlers are beginning to develop their independence but are still dependent on adults.
 They also don’t have the adequate skills or brain development to self-regulate just yet.
-To make matters even worse, children this age don’t have the appropriate language yet to voice their emotions, so expressing themselves via physical actions is their way to cope.
+To make matters even worse, children this age don’t have the appropriate language to voice their emotions, so expressing themselves via physical actions is their way to cope.

-What are the possible causes of a tantrum:
+What are the possible causes of a tantrum

-- Big emotions: Emotions such as anger, shame and worry can be overwhelming for children.
+- Big emotions: Emotions such as anger, shame, and worry can be overwhelming for children.

-Dealing with my child’s tantrums:
+Dealing with my child’s tantrums